 be met, in the future, in a manner with less impact on atmospheric

 composition than the present heavy reliance on combustion of fossil fuels.

-The course is taught at a level appropriate for upper class undergraduate
+seats about 40 students.
+The material is taught at a level

-chemistry or physical science majors and first year graduate students.
+science majors and first year graduate students: i.e., this class

-Numerical Methods course is taught in a computer lab featuring modern Linux work stations.
+is a numerical methods course taught in a computer lab featuring modern Linux work stations.
 This class is designed for

 incoming graduate students and advanced undergraduates who have limited or